-Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
-PLANT SPECIES Common name: Chilean Needle Grass Scientific name: Nasella neesiana AREA OF OPERATION Local Government Area of Eurobodalla Shire.
-SPECIES INFORMATION Chilean needle grass affects both sown pasture and native grasslands of south-eastern Australia.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: Chilean Needle Grass Scientific name: Nasella neesiana AREA OF OPERATION Local government area of Eurobodalla Shire.
+SPECIES INFORMATION Chilean Needle Grass affects both sown pasture and native grasslands of south-eastern Australia.
 It is relatively unpalatable and reduces farm productivity by displacing more desirable pasture species.
 Heavy infestations can decrease productivity by as much as 50% during summer.
 It also causes injury to stock and downgrades wool, skins and hides with its long, sharp seeds.
 Seedlings grow quite slowly but have very high survival rates and can flower in the first season.
 The adult plant is long-lived and very hardy, surviving both heavy grazing and drought.
-Chilean needle grass is well established on the Southern Tablelands, southwest slopes of NSW, Canberra and Queanbeyan-Palerang.
-As such, the threat of this plant invading from the west via machinery, vehicles, stock movement and fodder is high, and landholders must be able to identify the plant, and ensure adequate biosecurity measures are in place to prevent the introduction of this grass to the property.
-Chilean needle grass poses a high threat to the vitality of both modified and native pastures, and as such would be highly detrimental to both grazing based agriculture and native grasslands in the Eurobodalla Shire.
-LEGAL OBLIGATIONS Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.
-WEED RISK ASSESSMENT Control Objective: Prevention - (1) The plant is to be destroyed. - (2) The landholder must prevent spread from their land. - (3) The landholder or occupier must notify Council if the plant is found on the land.
+Chilean Needle Grass is well established on the southern tablelands, southwest slopes of NSW, Canberra and Queanbeyan-Palerang.
+As such, the threat of this plant invading from the west via machinery, vehicles, stock movement and fodder is high, and landholders must be able to identify the plant and ensure adequate biosecurity measures are in place to prevent the introduction of this grass to the property.
+Chilean Needle Grass poses a high threat to the vitality of both modified and native pastures, and as such would be highly detrimental to both grazing-based agriculture and native grasslands in Eurobodalla Shire.
+LEGAL OBLIGATIONS - (1) Chilean Needle Grass is biosecurity matter declared under Schedule 3 of the Biosecurity Regulation 2017. - (2) A person must not import into the State or sell any plant listed in Schedule 3.
+WEED RISK ASSESSMENT Feasibility of control: Very high.

-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.

-In the event that the general biosecurity duty is not discharged, Council may:

-- Charge a reinspection fee

-- Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences

-- Enter the property, perform weed direction works, and recoup all costs and expenses incurred.

-REVIEW DATE

-When required

-CONTACT DETAILS
+COUNCIL CONTROL REQUIREMENTS - (1) The plant is to be eradicated from the land. - (2) Land managers must prevent spread from their land. - (3) Land managers must notify Council if the plant is found on the land.
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.

-Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer PO Box 99
+CONTACT DETAILS Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer Eurobodalla Shire Council PO Box 99 MORUYA NSW 2537 2 02 4474 1000

-Moruya, NSW 2537

-2 02 4474 1000